sonalika2001/An-Agile-Squad/README.md

 An Agile Squad is a rudimentary clone of MS Teams built in sprints using SCRUM, an Agile methodology of software development.
 This is a <b>cross-platform mobile application</b> which enables users connect with each other instantly via text messages and video calls.
 <br>
-An Agile Squad was developed as part of the Microsoft Engage 2021 Program organised by AceHacker and Microsoft. <br>
+An Agile Squad was developed as part of the Microsoft Engage 2021 Program organised by Ace Hacker and Microsoft. <br>

 ## Download and Usage